ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 ## ibmcloud ac show
 {: #ac-ibmcloud-ac-show}

-To see the name of the instance that is currently being used, use this command.
+To see the name and GUID of the instance that is currently being used, use this command.

 ```sh
 ibmcloud ac show